Illinois Compiled Statutes

 or State's Attorney of the county where the law enforcement agency has

-jurisdiction, or in the case of the Department of State Police or the
+jurisdiction, or in the case of the Illinois State Police or the

 Secretary of State, upon application of the Attorney General.